yarapaz/login_page_bbdd/README.md

 # 🧍 REACT - Login Page connected to DDBB

-Welcome to the Login Page Demo!
+Welcome to the Login Page connected to database Demo!
 This project's aim was to build a fully operative login page using Reactjs and Nodejs, as we will need to resort to a **REST API** to get the allowed users' information to redirect ourselves to the proper page according to our permissions.

 ## 🌐 Link to the App.